alizajaz/AZURE-DATA-ENGINEERING-PROJECT/README.md

 - how to create an Azure data factory
 - how to set integration run time
 - how to create an Azure data factory pipeline
-- how to mount cloud to Databricks
-- Databricks
-- Pyspark for data cleaning
-- Spark SQL for analysis
-- POWER BI for visualization

 *************************************************************************************************************************************************************************************************************
 Step 1